 Make Content Maintenance Part of Your Process

-This ensures that the small things are still relevant, given the speed at which information moves.
-It also facilitates efficiency in the process of creation, because your base line is already there.
+This ensures small things are still relevant, given the speed at which information moves.
+It also facilitates efficiency in the process of creation, because your baseline is already there.

-There will be a time when the content itself no longer makes sense, and your promotion of it will naturally decline.
-If you can’t find the new value, or it no longer makes sense, then pull it down and maybe revisit it again at some stage when it may make sense.
+There will be a time when the content itself no longer makes sense, and promotion will naturally decline.
+If you can’t find the new value, then pull it down and revisit it if and when it makes sense.

-But above all, you need to make sure what you’re talking about reflects both the current market, and your current opinion.
+Above all, make sure what you’re talking about reflects the current market and your current opinion.